Robinsons to close last 2 stores in Singapore due to weak demand

 Robinsons has begun the liquidation process for the two stores and employees have been informed of the situation, the company said.

-The provisional liquidators will now take control of the company’s assets and assess options to realise value in order to maximise returns to creditors.
+The provisional liquidators will now take control of the company’s assets and assess options to realise value in order to maximise returns to creditors, it added.

-"Subject to confirmation, the liquidators are hoping the stores will remain open for the coming weeks to facilitate final sales for customers before they are shuttered," it said in a media release.
+"Subject to confirmation, the liquidators are hoping the stores will remain open for the coming weeks to facilitate final sales for customers before they are shuttered."

+READ: Retailers need to move away from traditional business model to survive, says Chan Chun Sing

 Robinsons management has also ensured that employees are supported with a payment in keeping with the Insolvency, Restructuring and Dissolution Act, it added.

-"Further, these payments will be made to them in line with the next payment cycle; well in advance of the usual liquidation process timing which would usually take months," said the store.
+"Further, these payments will be made to them in line with the next payment cycle; well in advance of the usual liquidation process timing which would usually take months."

 Cameron Duncan and David Kim from KordaMentha have been appointed as provisional liquidators.